yao8839836/PTM/README.md

 # Data

-The Copyright holder of the dataset is [China Knowledge Centre for Engineering Sciences and Technology](http://zcy.ckcest.cn/tcm/).
+The Copyright holder of the dataset is [China Knowledge Centre for Engineering Sciences and Technology (CKCEST)](http://zcy.ckcest.cn/tcm/).
 The dataset is for research use only.
 Any commercial use, sale, or other monetization is prohibited.

 98,334 raw prescriptions with herbs and symptoms are in `/data/prescriptions.txt` .
 Each line is for a prescription, symptoms are on the left and herbs are on the right.